Small-loss bounds for online learning with partial information: Introduction

-Last, to go beyond pseudo-regret and guarantee actual regret bounds with high probability, it does not suffice to have the estimator be negatively biased but we need to also obtain a handle on the variance.
-We prove that freezing also provides such a lever leading to a high-probability $\widetilde{\bigO}{(\alpha^{\nicefrac{1}{3}}\prn*{L^{\star}}^{\nicefrac{2}{3}})}$ regret guarantee that holds in a black-box manner.
+To go beyond pseudo-regret and guarantee regret bounds with high probability, it does not suffice to have the estimator be negatively biased but we need to also obtain a handle on the variance.
+We prove that freezing also provides such a lever leading to a high-probability $\widetilde{\bigO}{(\alpha^{1/3}\prn*{L^{\star}}^{2/3})}$ regret guarantee that holds in a black-box manner.
 Interestingly, this freezing technique via a small modification enables the same guarantee for semi-bandits where the independent set is replaced by the number of elements (edges).

-In order to obtain the optimal high-probability guarantee for bandits and semi-bandits, we need to combine our black box analysis with taking advantage of features of concrete full information learning algorithms.
+Finally, in order to obtain the optimal high-probability guarantee for bandits and semi-bandits (Sections~\ref{ssec:optimal_bandit} and \ref{ssec:semi_bandits_black_box}), we need to combine our black box analysis with taking advantage of features of concrete full information learning algorithms.
 The black-box nature of the previous analysis is extremely useful in demonstrating where additional features are needed.
-Combining our analysis with the implicit exploration technique \cite{Kock2014EfficientLB} similarly as in the analysis of Neu \cite{Neu2015_implicit}, we develop an algorithm based on multiplicative weights, which we term \emph{GREEN-IX}, which achieves the optimal high-probability small-loss bound $\widetilde{\bigO}(\sqrt{d L^{\star})}$ for the pure bandit setting.
-Using an alternative technique of Neu \cite{Neu15_semibandits}: truncation in the follow the perturbed leader algorithm, we also obtain the corresponding result for semi-bandits.